 What I have tapped into with this community is a group of like-minded individuals who are focused on learning more about their body’s to help both themselves and other age well in a world that is forever putting up roadblocks to optimal health.

 Every month of The BodyMind features live yoga classes, an anatomy lesson and a therapeutics workshop.
 And most months include a guest teacher offering perspectives on different practices and techniques.
+Here are a few of the upcoming offerings:

 And you can read a few testimonials below: